Penalties for Driving Without Insurance in Hawaii

 Reinstatement process

-To reinstate your Hawaii driver’s license, you will need to buy an auto insurance policy that meets at least the state’s coverage requirements or have your insurer file an SR-22, which you will need to maintain for the next three years.
-You will have to submit both a Reinstatement Request and your proof of insurance to your closest DMV.
+To reinstate your Hawaii driver's license, you will need to buy an auto insurance policy that meets at least the state's minimum coverage requirements and have your insurer file an SR-22 certificate, which you will need to maintain for the next three years.

-There is a $20 license reinstatement fee, and you may need to retake the necessary driver’s examinations.
-That includes taking the knowledge test ($2) and the road skills test ($10).
+You may also need to retake the necessary driver's examinations.
+That includes taking the knowledge test ($1 to 2) and the road skills test ($10).

-Your revoked registration can be renewed for a base rate of $45 plus a county rate that costs between $10 and $12.
+Your revoked registration can be reinstated by paying a state fee of $45 plus a county fee of $12.

-Insurance companies use your driving record to evaluate whether you’re worth insuring or not, and calculate your car insurance cost.
-Documented violations serve as clear warning signals.
-If your poor driving history is getting you denied from insurers in the mainstream market, Hawaii’s Joint Underwriting Plan can help.
-With the State’s assistance, you can obtain the appropriate car insurance even if you’re branded a high-risk driver.
+Insurance companies use your driving record to evaluate whether they want to insure you and to calculate your car insurance cost.
+A history of violations serves as a warning signal.
+If a conviction for no insurance is getting you denied by insurers in the mainstream market, Hawaii's Joint Underwriting Plan can help.
+With the state's assistance, you can obtain the appropriate car insurance, even if you're branded a high-risk driver.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.